foundersandcoders/coursebook/src/course/application/platforms.md

 [VS Code](https://code.visualstudio.com/) is a code editor widely used in Software Development.
 Using VS Code allows you to save your code to your local machine.

-VS Code has numerous advantages such as source control, extentions, and keyboard shortcuts.
+VS Code has numerous advantages such as source control, extensions, and keyboard shortcuts.